ctross/measuring_literacy/README.md

 measuring_literacy
 ========
-Machine-rated measure of literacy from vocal recording of reading prompts
+Machine-rated measurement of literacy from vocal recordings of reading prompts
  ------

 Install: